SebLKMa/IEQ/README.md

 # IEQ POC
-This is an implementation of the a IEQ (Indoor Environment Quality) POC as described in [IEQ Confluence Page](https://<TODO>.atlassian.net/wiki/spaces/RND/pages/895942767/IEQ).
+This is an implementation of the a IEQ (Indoor Environment Quality) POC.

 ## High-level diagram